 The Ante-Nicene writers quoted the Sermon on the Mount than any other passage in the Bible.
-The Didache, an earliest "extant post biblical writings" is saturated with the Golden Rule part of the Sermon.
-Justin Martyr, a second century apologists quotes freely from the Sermon on the Mount.
-Irenaeus, a Presbyter, whose major work on new and old law centers on Matthew 5:21 also employed the Sermon to daily issues of life.
+The Didache, an earliest "extant post biblical writings"20 is saturated with the Golden Rule part of the Sermon.
+Justin Martyr, a second century apologists quotes freely from the Sermon on the Mount.21 Irenaeus, a Presbyter, whose major work on new and old law centers on Matthew 5:21 also employed the Sermon to daily issues of life.
 Tertullian used the Sermon to refute Marcion's heresy, while Origen, most prolific among the Ante-Nicene writers, quoted the Sermon referring to it as a definition of Christ's teachings.
 John Chrysostom believed that the Sermon is relevant to every Christian.
-His homilies represent a balance restrained exegetical method.
-His homilies represent a balance restrained exegetical method.
+His homilies represent a balance restrained exegetical method.22 characterized by great system of theology, scholarship, Gothic art and feudal life.
+Paul Tillich identified this period with what is known as "transcendent reality."24

 Augustine's theological influence cut across all periods ever since his acknowledgement of the Sermon on the Mount.
 He referred to it "as the highest standard of morality and as the perfect measure of the Christian life."
-The Medieval Period otherwise known as a "Dark Age" or "the Golden Age of faith" is characterized by great system of theology, scholarship, Gothic art and feudal life.
-Paul Tillich identified this period with what is known as "transcendent reality."
-674
+The Medieval Period otherwise known as a "Dark Age" or "the Golden Age of faith" is

 Thomas Aquinas wrote a treatise on Law with a focus on the Sermon on the Mount.
 Even then, new law had been expressed and understood as applying to all Christians.
-Passages from the Didache confirm this,675 but in his new
+Passages from the Didache confirm this, 25 but in his new commentary on the Sermon, P.E.
+Lapide introduced another dimension relating to Trinity, Incarnation, Church and sacraments.
+26